 So, you learned that there is an outstanding warrant for your arrest.
 You probably have a lot of questions.
 What exactly is a warrant?
 How did you get a warrant for your arrest?
 How did it become outstanding?
 What are the rules of warrants in Ohio?
+What happens after a warrant is issued?
 What steps should you take next to deal with your outstanding warrant?

 What is a Warrant?

 A warrant is an order that is issued by a legal authority that permits someone to take some sort of action against another.
 The legal authority is someone with legal or administrative powers.
 In general, this is an order issued by a court judge that allows law enforcement to take actions such as arresting another, seizing property, or search a location or person.

 An arrest warrant is a written order that permits law enforcement officials to arrest a person of interest regarding a specific crime that has taken place.
 To obtain the warrant, evidence is presented to a judge to show that there is probable cause that the suspect is the one who committed the crime.

 Probable cause is usually proven by showing evidence that there is a reasonable belief that someone has committed the crime or that circumstances are strong enough to imply that the person may have committed the crime.

 After a judge grants an arrest warrant, the police have the right to arrest that person on sight.
 This usually happens at the person’s home or place of work.
 It can also happen if the police randomly find the suspect.
 For example, the person can be arrested if they are pulled over for a traffic violation and the officer becomes aware that there is a warrant for their arrest.

 What are the other types of Warrants in Ohio?